DAVIDCRUZ0202/pysimstudy/README.md

 ## How to use the package - generating biased synthetic data

+Install from pip with

+`pip install pysimstudy`

+From there, do a `from pysimstudy import *` in a notebook, and you are good to go.

 A simple demo in which we define bias as an decreased (increased) likelihood of witnessing a succesful (unsuccesful) outcome due to being part of a certain group, holding all else equal.